 Things to Do at Belmont Hot Springs: Beyond Hot Springs

-Belmont stands out for scuba diving because students get to train in warm water.
+Belmont's larger pond is a well-known spot for diver training, refreshers, and certifications, as students can train in warm water, which is a scuba-diving rarity.
 The diving lake runs about 30 to 35 feet deep, with visibility between 5 and 15 feet.
-That makes it a favorite for diver training, refreshers, and certifications.

-I like that you can also hike the terraces, explore the smaller natural springs, and watch wildlife along the river.
+The surrounding area is equally beautiful and worthy of further exploration.
+You can hike the terraces, explore the smaller natural springs, and watch wildlife along the river.

 Belmont Hot Springs (Formerly Udy Hot Springs): Utah's Geothermal Resort in northern Utah - Floating in Belmont Hot Springs Floating in Belmont Hot Springs features a person relaxing on a pool noodle in the calm, blue geothermal pond, with a scenic mountain range and open sagebrush landscape in the background.